ilrg/ilrg.github.io/Pages/Server/PGAdmin.md

 - Under privileges:
     - Choose the privileges of the user you created, at minimum, the user should be able to login and inherit rights from the parent roles.
 - Under membership:
-    - Decide if the user is part of a group, and designate its parent roles
+    - Decide if the user is part of a group, and designate its parent roles.
 - Then hit save, you can always adjust permissions by clicking on a user, then going to properties, and toggling different options under the privileges tab (you must be logged into the server as someone with permission to create roles to make these changes).

 You should have all the required infrastructure downloaded and working on the server (ODK Central, Webmin and PostgreSQL), with at least one database holding two schemas: public and update.
 Next, the documentation covers how to use and configure Open Data Kit for collecting customary land documentation data.